agsb/6502.toy/README.md

 Test NMOS-6502, CMOS-65C02,

-The memory map will be as in Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF ROM.
+The memory map will be as in Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.

-The board will have one 6551 ACIA and one 6522 VIA inside, with expansion of more five devices.
+The board will have one 6551 ACIA and one 6522 VIA inside, with expansion of more 5 devices.

 The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA, onboard and $3 to $7 at expansion.

-No video or keyboard, using terminal at USART 19200, 8N1.
+No video or keyboard, using terminal at USART 19200 8N1, vt-100.

-### software
+### Software

 Use a BIOS and Forth,